 - Awards for a community relations interest vital to the campus;Supplements for a student services activity which the campus must provide;

 - Supplements for library holdings or public exhibits.

-To request a vital interest waiver, the PI should develop a written justification for the waiver that is specific to the proposed project related to one or more of the situations listed above.
-If the waiver is requested for any other reason, the justification should clearly demonstrate why such a waiver is vital to the campus as a whole.
+- The justification should be specific to the proposed project related to one or more of the situations listed above.
+If the waiver is requested for any other reason, the justification should clearly demonstrate why such a waiver is necessary to the campus as a whole.

-Note: When IDC is waived for a campus vital interest, the reduction in overhead may be used as cost sharing, however, in no circumstances will a vital program waiver be approved for the sole purpose of meeting cost-sharing requirements.
+Note: When F&A is waived by exception, the reduction in F&A charged to the sponsor may be used as cost sharing, however, in no circumstances will an F&A exception be approved for the sole purpose of meeting cost-sharing requirements.

-UC Berkeley Procedures for Cost Sharing and Matching (includes procedures for Waivers or Reductions of Indirect Cost Recovery)
+UC Berkeley Procedures for Cost Sharing and Matching (includes procedures for Waivers or Reductions of Facilities and Administrative (F&A) Rates)